 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 We’ve written about when and why you might cancel or downgrade a credit card.
 Sometimes, the perks of a card don’t justify its annual fee.
 Canceling a card is easy, just call the number on the back of your card.
 You’ll speak with a customer service representative at the bank who can assist with closing your account.
 Sometimes, you can also cancel a card by chatting online with a representative or sending a secure message.

 Also, I wouldn’t cancel a card you’ve had for a long time.
-Because getting rid of an old card will impact your length of your credit history and credit utilization, which are factors in calculating your credit score!
-That said, if you have lots of cards, getting rid of 1 or 2 will likely have a minimal impact to your score.
+Because getting rid of an old card will impact your length of your credit history and credit utilization, which are factors in calculating your credit score.
+That said, if you have lots of cards, getting rid of one or two will likely have a minimal impact to your score.
 And keep in mind, if you cancel a credit card, it remains on your credit report for up to 10 years.
 There’s no way to erase the account information and payment history from your report.

-2. Ask the Bank for a Retention Offer
+Ask the bank for a retention offer

 Banks don’t want to lose you as a customer.
 Even if you’re just canceling one of many cards issued by the bank, they might incentivize you to keep your card open.

 Run the numbers when you receive an offer to determine if it’s a good deal.
 If there’s no retention offer and you decide to cancel the card, ask the representative to transfer the credit line from one card to another to prevent your credit utilization from increasing.
 This isn’t possible with all banks, but it’s worth asking.

-- Avoid having any impact to your credit score
+This way, you can avoid having any impact to your credit score by:

-- Keep your credit line
+- Keeping your credit line

 To cancel a credit card, just call the phone number on the back of your card.
 Speak with a customer service representative and tell them you’d like to close the account.
 But, before you close a card, consider the potential impact to your credit score.
 Canceling old accounts or cards with large credit lines can result in a credit score decrease.